K-OpenNet/OPNFV-Fenix/README.md

 ## Proposed change
 The scope of this spec focuses on:

-Designing a Fenix Plugin for VNF Maintenance.
+* Designing a Fenix Plugin for VNF Maintenance.
 Whereby, an VNF Maintenance driver is designed to collect events triggered by the Ceilometer/aodh.
 In this spec, the VNF Maintenance driver subscribes event from ceilometer /AODH with ‘maintenance.planned’
+* Defining maintenance policies using the TOSCA Policy format.